-Security testing is often performed by a third party vendor or the same people who develop the system.
-Still, independent security testing is often required by law or regulation or to ensure that systems meet the security requirements of the system’s owner.
+Security testing is often performed by a third-party vendor or the same people who develop the system.
+Still, independent security testing is often required by law or regulation to ensure that systems meet the security requirements of the system’s owner.

 In some organizations, security testing is part of a larger process known as penetration testing.
 Penetration testing is a more formalized and structured approach to security testing, where a team of security experts will attempt to identify flaws and weaknesses in an application’s security.